-A was born in, and is a citizen of, Country B. A became a permanent resident of the United States in Year 1 because of her husband's employment in the United States.
-In Year 2, A returned with her family to Country B, where she is subject to tax on her worldwide income.
-A relinquished her green card (expatriated) on Date C. On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date 1 in Country B and is a citizen of Country B. A became a permanent resident of the United States on Date 2 for employment reasons.
+On Date 3, A retired.
+On Date 4, A moved from the United States back to Country B, where she is subject to tax on her worldwide income.
+On Date 5, A relinquished her green card.
+On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).